 If you have space constraints (and do not wish to stack), get the 2-in-1 washer-dryer.

 - For our home, we use a Samsung 8kg / 6kg Ecobubble washer dryer.
 This means it can wash an 8kg load and dry a 6kg load.
 Do note that the drying function is also not as effective as a dedicated dryer (unless you do a 3-hour drying cycle, which takes up a lot of energy.)
 We only activate the drying function if we need it urgently, or if it is raining outside.
 Do also note that the dryer function will not work well if you have wet towels in the drum (I tend to remove them before activating the drying mode).

 If you do not wish to hang dry your clothes at all, get a separate dryer.

 - I would suggest getting the heat-pump dryer.
 Though it has the highest upfront cost, it is the most energy-efficient, so your electricity bill will not be too high.
 The eventual bill savings may offset the higher cost at the start.

-- If you are on a budget, get a vented dryer (but make sure your space can accommodate the air duct).
+- For those with a lower budget, get a vented model (but make sure your space can accommodate the air duct).